NEIAAC/node-fullstack-ssr-template/README.md

     docker compose up --force-recreate database

+    # Using the --force-recreate flag will restart the container if it is already running!

     # The volume in this service ensures the database keeps data between rebuilds and restarts.

-    # The --force-recreate flag will restart the container if it is already running!
     ```

 - Start the API: